ssaloisbellerose/SMSHub/README.txt.txt

 To import the project, go to File -> Import -> General -> Existing Project into Workspace next
-In "Select root repository", set the path to the SMSHub project folder (the folder which contains the file .project)
+In "Select root repository", set the path to the SMSHub project folder (the folder which contains the file .project) Finish

+In Project -> Properties -> Java Compiler
+Make sure that java 1.8 is used.

 The project should compile now.